matthew-a-klein/matthew-a-klein.github.io/docs/resume.markdown

 ## Profile

-Software engineer currently at Nethermind.
+Software engineer currently at Reilabs.
 Passionate about well-written, clean code and useful software.
 I have experience in applied cryptography, compilers, and machine learning.
 Lover of all things zero-knowledge.